cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-upload-blueprint.md

 For Cloudify to be able to deploy your application's blueprint, you need to upload the blueprint to Cloudify's Management Environment where it, and its resources will be available for deployment.
 You can upload a blueprint via the CLI or the WEB UI.

+If you haven't already written a blueprint, you can either [write one now](getting-started-write-bluerpint.html) or you can download an [example blueprint](https://github.com/cloudify-cosmo/cloudify-nodecellar-example) for you to upload.

 # Uploading a Blueprint